-But I figure that the main difference between the 404 and 410 errors is that while search engine bots keep trying to check if the 404 page is back or not, the 410 signifies the page is gone and possibly is checked less often or possibly never at all in the long run, as it is a HTTP server response which is purposefully created by webmasters for a specific serious purpose, unlike 404 errors which might happen due to any broken link or mistyped url errors.
+But I figure that the main difference between the 404 and 410 status code is that while search engine bots keep trying to check if the 404 page is back or not, the 410 signifies the page is gone and possibly is checked less often or possibly never at all in the long run, as it is an HTTP server response which is purposefully created by webmasters for a specific serious purpose, unlike 404 errors which might happen due to any broken link or mistyped URL errors.

 How We Use 410 Errors

 Previously you must have read how WordPress theme backlinks led to a massive Penguin penalty on our site.
 We first removed 1.7 million backlinks, by forcing 404 errors, and then decided to 301 redirect backlinks to a new domain.

 But the pages persisted in the Google index search results.
 The redirects did not cause the pages to disappear in the domain search results, though the pages were non-existent on the server.

 Even efforts to remove URLs using the Google webmaster tools failed.
 A search for the domain reveals this –

 But then I setup the 410 gone errors for the pages, they have finally disappeared from the domain search results!
 I do not intend to bring these pages back, and nonexistent URLs backlinks do not count for penalty purposes.

 Note removing the redirects and causing 404 errors will also remove pages from the index in a few days – as broken search results lead to poor search experience for users.